Naitreey/notes-and-knowledge/cs/python/testing.rst

 options
 ^^^^^^^
 - ``abstract``.
 This indicates that the Factory subclass should not be used to generate objects, but instead provides some defaults.
+An abstract Factory can not be used to generate model instance.

   When unspecified, if ``model`` is not defined, it's set to True, otherwise False.
 A Factory's subclass will not inherit this attribute from parent